 If it feels like it's too much sometimes, well guess what, that's absolutely valid.
 It is.
 You're going through this dramatic shift from child to adult, juggling social pressures and school work.
 You're balancing fitting in with others and finding your own unique personality.
 You're being pulled in different directions, but trying not to fall off.
 If you're struggling to stay up, know that you're not alone.

 The power of a group of girls together can change the way you feel about yourself, lift your spirits and bring you big relief as you relate to each others problems with family, friends and school.
-Imagine finding a group of girls you can relax and be yourself with.
+Imagine finding a group of girls you can vibe with.
 Girls who just accept you, who are kind and help you to feel proud of yourself for just being you.
 What would that be like?
 If this is what you want, click on the Teen Sisters logo.
 It's real and available.
-There are others just like you who long for a safe group of friends and they're waiting to hear from you.
+There are others like you who long for a safe group of friends and they're waiting to hear from you.

 Treat yourself as you would a best friend.
 If your friend was having feelings you would listen, be kind and supportive.
 So when feelings come up, find a way to let them out.
 It feels good and releases tension from your body.
 You can journal, talk to someone you trust, draw, paint, color or scribble them out.
 You can scream into your pillow, cry, sing, play music or even throw ice-cubes in the yard.
 Try any of these and see what works best for you.
-Remember,

 "Feeling is Healing".

 Like flowers, we vary in size, shape, and color.
 We all have our unique qualities.
 Media on your phone, on billboards, TV and in magazines tells you that you're not good enough and in need of improvement.
 Take back your fire power.
 Choose ads, shows or online spaces with positive messages about women, food and diverse bodies.
 You can opt out of the competition and instead decide to support your fam, no matter what the outside world is telling you.
 Don't compare yourself to others.